-Twenty two years on and Armand now has his own workshop Armand Verdier- Fine Upholstery in Cheddington, Buckinghamshire where his work is in high demand from antique dealers, interior designers and private individuals who demand the very highest craftsmanship.
+Twenty five years on and Armand now has his own workshop Armand Verdier- Fine Upholstery in Cheddington, Buckinghamshire where his work is in high demand from antique dealers, interior designers, and private individuals who demand the very highest craftsmanship.

-Armand's work is synonymous with crisp unfaltering execution and since 2013, alongside his own work and commissions, this French Master upholsterer has been teaching, explaining and demonstrating the techniques involved in his speciality - French Traditional Upholstery.
+Armand's work is synonymous with crisp unfaltering execution and since 2013, alongside his own work and commissions, this French Master upholsterer has been teaching, explaining, and demonstrating the techniques involved in his specialty - French Traditional Upholstery.

 Apart from the occasional visit from his former École Boulle tutor, Armand is the only person in the United Kingdom teaching the art of French Upholstery.